aleshaleksey/fansys23/skills.md

   - For every size category up: -1 to threshold.
   - For every size category down: +1 to threshold.
   - For every additional entity: -1 to threshold.
-  - If it has rained or fresh snow has fallen since: + 5 to threshold
+  - If it has rained or fresh snow has fallen since: +6 to threshold
   - For every day that has passed: +4 to threshold
+  - Moving at full speed when tracking: +6 to threshold when making repeated roll.
   - Other modifiers may be applied.
 - **Special**
   - "Prospect" or "observe" may be used to find tracks but not follow them.
   - If a group tried to mislead the tracker, the threshold may increase by [roll - 15].
+  - "[Tracker: Fast Search](abilities.md#tracker-fast-search)" makes finding tracks a "main action" and following it a non-action.
+  - "[Tracker: Persistent](abilities.md#tracker-persistent)" allows to make the track check once per 4h or 4 miles.
+  - "[Tracker: Swift](abilities.md#tracker-swift)" removes the penalty for moving at full speed when tracking.
 - **Take care**: Yes.
 - **Try again**: Yes.
 (Although you probably won't catch it if you take 20)